-Addressing of the sediments in the dams and onsite retention basin require the initial removal and treatment of the surface water (see above).
-The main options for sediment include:
+Addressing of the sediments in the onsite retention dams require the initial removal and treatment of the surface water (see above).

+The main options for onsite sediment include:

-- Offsite disposal.
+- Offsite disposal to landfill.
 The NSW EPA waste guidelines provide classification criteria for PFAS-impacted soils.
 However, this option would require agreement from the receiving landfill. - Onsite retention of the sediment, either by: - encapsulation in an engineered facility.
-The facility would be designed to resist erosion, direct rainwater away and prevent leaching of water through the sediment; or - treatment and reuse.
+The facility would be designed to resist erosion, direct rainwater away and prevent leaching of water through the sediment; or treatment and reuse.
 The sediment would need to be assessed for acid sulphate potential and its engineering properties if it is to be reused on site.